Commuter Challenge: Ottawa-Gatineau

 In 1991, cyclists from Ottawa and Hull, Quebec, organized the first commuter challenge in the National Capital Region.
 The annual event was founded by Mike Buckthought, a programmer-analyst and avid cyclist.
-During National Environment Week, participants from Environment Canada and Forestry Canada reduced emissions by an estimated one tonne of carbon dioxide.
+During National Environment Week, participants from Environment Canada and Forestry Canada reduced greenhouse gas emissions by an estimated one tonne of carbon dioxide.
 Reductions in emissions were estimated using Environment Canada's Mobile 4C model.

 In 1992, the challenge expanded to include four organizations in Ottawa-Hull (Environment Canada, Forestry Canada, Bell Canada, and Bell-Northern Research).
 Participants reduced greenhouse gas emissions by an estimated 8 tonnes of carbon dioxide.

 In 1995, the event expanded to include the first intercity challenge, with Ottawa-Hull competing against London, Ontario.
 That year, the event included participants from Ottawa-Hull and London, as well as other cities in Ontario, British Columbia and the United States.
 Reductions in emissions were estimated using Environment Canada's Mobile 5C model.
 On May 18, 1995, participants reduced emissions by an estimated 5 tonnes of carbon dioxide.